psych0v0yager/localaichat/README.md

 ai("simpleaichat")
 ```

-simpleaichat is a Python package for easily interfacing with chat apps like ChatGPT and GPT-4 with robust features and minimal code complexity.
-This tool has many features optimized for working with ChatGPT as fast and as cheap as possible, but still much more capable of modern AI tricks than most implementations:
+Credits to Max Woolf ([@minimaxir](https://minimaxir.com)) for the original simpleaichat found here [simpleaichat](https://github.com/minimaxir/simpleaichat)

+Like the original simpleaichat, simpleaichat v2 is designed to work with chat models with minimal abstractions.
+The difference with this Agent Framework is local models are priotitized as first class citizens.
+All features and internal prompts within this repo are designed to work primarily with local models hosted on the blazing fast vLLM backend.

+- The ability to use local models via the vLLM backend
+- The ability to switch between vLLM and OpenAI to leverage the advantages of closed and open models
 - Create and run chats with only a few lines of code!
 - Optimized workflows which minimize the amount of tokens used, reducing costs and latency.
 - Run multiple independent chats at once.